mehdibouakkadia/resz/README.md

 - **🎨 Customizable Physics**: Fine-tune spring parameters (tension, friction, mass) or use presets for the perfect feel
 - **📐 Multi-directional**: Resize from any edge or corner with proper cursor indicators
 - **🔒 Smart Constraints**: Set min/max dimensions and maintain aspect ratios effortlessly
-- **📍 Precise Control**: Optional grid snapping and anchoring for pixel-perfect results
+- **📍 Precise Control**: Optional grid snapping for pixel-perfect results
 - **💅 Flexible Styling**: Style handles with CSS or provide custom React components

 ## Quick Start